-Once upon a time, on May 9, 1871, Estevan Enrique “Steve” Bellán debuted as the first Latin American born individual to play professional baseball in the U.S.A.
-He played as a third baseman for the Troy Haymakers in New York.
-About 200 years later, nearly one-third of all major league players are first or second-generation Latinos.
+Once upon a time, on May 9, 1871, Estevan Enrique “Steve” Bellán debuted as the first Latin American-born individual to play professional baseball in the U.S.A.
+He played third baseman for the Troy Haymakers in New York.
+About 200 years later, nearly one-third of all major league players are first—or second-generation Latinos.

 Catering for A Segment’s Needs

 First, Digo noticed Caribbean Hispanics are a niche market with particular needs, separate from the general Hispanic market.
-Then, the U.S Hispanic audience network figured how to reach about five million Puerto Ricans, Cubans, and Dominicans who are concentrated on the east coast of the U.S. However, Romano has a new strategy in mind: “Get to them through baseball!
+Then, the U.S. Hispanic audience network figured out how to reach about five million Puerto Ricans, Cubans, and Dominicans concentrated on the East Coast of the U.S. However, Romano has a new strategy: “Get to them through baseball!”

 Individual Promotions

-According to Josh Rawitch, Sr. Vice President, Content & Communications for the Arizona Diamondbacks, since last year, the MLB has been working on promoting individual players.This is an important shift in the league’s marketing strategy where traditionally entire teams were promoted.
+According to Josh Rawitch, senior vice President of content and communications for the Arizona Diamondbacks, the MLB has been working on promoting individual players since last year.This is an important shift in the league’s marketing strategy, where traditionally, entire teams were promoted.

 “The league is smart enough to let these players be who they are,” Rawitch tells Portada.
 “Therefore we are letting their personalities show a little bit more.”